Akuli/oomph/README.md

     comment_prefix = '#'
     autoindent_regexes = {dedent = 'return( .+)?|break|pass|continue', indent = '.*:'}
     ```
-3. Start the editor so that it can import `oomph_pygments_lexer`.
+3. Restart Porcupine so that it can import `oomph_pygments_lexer`.
+It comes with Oomph.
     Python imports from the current working directory when using the `-m` switch,
-    so with Porcupine, you can do:
+    so you can do this:
     ```
     cd path/to/oomph
     python3 -m porcupine
     ```
-    Note that you should not have the virtual env activated when doing this,
+    Note that you should not have the Oomph virtual env activated when doing this,
-    unless you have installed Porcupine into it.
+    unless you installed Porcupine into it.

 ## TCC